StevenShaw1999/RSSA/README.md

 ## Generating & Testing
 We provide the pre-trained models for different source and target GAN models.
 Download the model from this Google Drive link.
 Store the source model into the `./checkpoints_ori` directory and the target model into the `./checkpoints` directory.

+### Generate
+To generate images from a pre-trained GAN, run the following command: